ndeineko/grub2-bios-uefi-usb/README.md

 ````

 *Notes :*
-* *The search command on the third line is only useful if you install the bootloader and the OS files on different partitions.*
 * *Remove or change the value of the `locale` parameter to set the language of the live system.*
 * *Remove or change the value of the `console-setup/layoutcode` parameter to change the keyboard layout.*